Delete Registry Key and Values using Powershell

 Delete registry key using PowerShell script

-The screenshot below shows a registry key named cloudinfra.net containing registry entries for Location, Status, and Download with the respective United Kingdom, 1, and 123 values.
+Registry entries exist under the registry key which may have the type of string, Dword etc. Below screenshot shows a registry key cloudinfra.net containing registry entries for Location, Status, and Download with the respective United Kingdom, 1, and 123 values.

 We will delete the registry entry labeled Status using a PowerShell script.